aoles/ShinyDevCon-notes/README.md

 Build interactive graphical tools for exploratory data analysis that run locally, taking your data as input and returning a result.
 [Read more](http://shiny.rstudio.com/articles/gadgets.html)

+## Modules | *Joe Cheng*

+Manage complex Shiny applications by modularizing their code.
+[Read more](http://shiny.rstudio.com/articles/modules.html)

+## HTML templates | *Garrett Grolemund*

+Author the structure and style of your app's UI in HTML, but still conveniently insert input and output widgets using R functions.
+[Read more](http://shiny.rstudio.com/articles/templates.html)

 ## Debugging Shiny applications | *Jonathan McPherson*

 Debugging